Azure/azurestack-powershell/docs/migration-guides/migration-guide.2.0.0-preview.md

 ### **Move-AzsSubscription**
 - The cmdlet Move-AzsSubscription has been renamed to Move-AzsUserSubscription

-### **ArmLocation parmeter deprecated**
+### **ArmLocation parameter deprecated**
 - Parameter ArmLocation deprecated.
 Please use Location parameter instead.
 The affected cmdlets are New-AzsOffer, New-AzsPlan, Set-AzsOffer, Set-AzsPlan

 ### **Set-AzsUserSubscription**
-- The parameter set that takes each individial parameter has been deprecated.
-To update the subscription, the user object should be retrieved with the Get command, modify the needed properties in the object and then pipe it to the Set command.
+- To update the subscription, the user object should be retrieved with the Get command, modify the needed properties in the object and then pipe it to the Set command.
+Please look at the example [here](https://github.com/Azure/azurestack-powershell/blob/master/src/Azs.Subscriptions.Admin/examples/Set-AzsUserSubscription.md).
+The update can also be done by explicitly passing all the individual properties as parameter.
 The parameter Location has been deprecated

+### **Set-AzsOffer**
+- To update the Offer, the Offer object should be retrieved with the Get command, modify the needed properties in the object and then pipe it to the Set command.
+Please look at the example [here](https://github.com/Azure/azurestack-powershell/blob/master/src/Azs.Subscriptions.Admin/examples/Set-AzsOffer.md)
+).The update can also be done by explicitly passing all the individual properties as parameter.

+### **Set-AzsPlan**
+- To update the plan, the plan object should be retrieved with the Get command, modify the needed properties in the object and then pipe it to the Set command.
+Please look at the example [here](https://github.com/Azure/azurestack-powershell/blob/master/src/Azs.Subscriptions.Admin/examples/Set-AzsPlan.md)
+).The update can also be done by explicitly passing all the individual properties as parameter.

 ## Azs.Subscriptions
 ### **New-AzsSubscription**